Spanish tapas, a perfect gastronomic format for your business

 Although it has been demonstrated that the tapa is a very versatile gastronomic format for any type of catering business, when combined with an ingredient such as cheese, it becomes a more than exquisite snack.
 Cheese adds flavor and adapts to all types of tapas formats, from hot or cold tapas, to quick pinchos or more elaborate tapas, from traditional to avant-garde tapas.

-Among the different types of cheese, we highlight the use of cream cheese and mascarpone cheese , which allow quick preparations due to their easy use and dosage, and can be combined with other ingredients.
+Among the different types of cheese, we highlight the use of cream cheese and mascarpone cheese , which allow quick preparations due to their ease of use and dosage, and can be combined with other ingredients.
 They can be adapted to both hot and cold preparations, as well as to salty and sweet flavors.
-In relation to the world of confectionery, it should be noted that its link with the world of the tapa through the
+In relation to the world of confectionery, it should be noted that its link with the world of the tapa through the miniature pastries or sweet tapas is an international trend that has been gaining ground in recent years.
+An example of the latter is the famous Basque Cheescake in the city of San Sebastian, whose portions usually close more than one pintxo route through the old town of this beautiful city.

-We also have a wide assortment of cheeses with flavors that give a whole world of possibilities in the kitchen and in the preparation of tapas (flavors such as goat cheese, kefir, yogurt, blue cheese or olive flavor that adds to the cheese one of the star appetizers of Spanish gastronomy).
+We also have a wide assortment of cheeses with flavors that give us a whole world of possibilities in the kitchen and in the preparation of tapas (flavors such as goat cheese, kefir, yogurt, blue cheese or olive flavor that adds to the cheese one of the star appetizers of Spanish gastronomy).

 Some ideas of tapas with cheese elaborated by our culinary team: